 The Masonic Temple Association decided to add onto the building, and bought another 50 feet of land along Lafayette Boulevard from the Newland Estate and 16 more feet from the Benevolent Order of Elks.
 Architect George D. Mason, who had originally designed the building, was brought back on board to explore enlarging the temple.
 Postcards were printed up touting the plan to extend the building east, along Lafayette Boulevard.
 But the temple's rolls continued to grow, and the plan was abandoned in 1913: The association decided even the addition wouldn't be enough room.
 It was time to look for a new home where the still booming membership could continue to grow.
 The association settled on a parcel of land north of downtown on Second Avenue and Bagg Street (now known as Temple Avenue).
 The cornerstone of the new temple was laid in 1922, and the building opened four years later.

-Today, the site is home to the 411 Building, a Comerica Bank office tower built in 1971 for Manufacturers Bank, which merged with Comerica in 1992.
+Today, the site is home to the Comerica Bank Center, built in 1971 for Manufacturers Bank, which merged with Comerica in 1992.